 Now let’s discuss management fees: Fees paid to a property management company or real estate broker to manage the operations of the property.
 They should be charged as a percentage of total gross income that’s collected.
 Gross income can include pet fees, storage income fees, application fees, and late fees, to name a few.
 Some property management companies try to include security deposits as a percentage of income.

 Security deposits should put deposited in an escrow account and never included in calculating management fees.
 These deposits are technically the tenant’s money, and once the tenant vacates the property in satisfactory shape, the money has to be returned.

-50-100 units= around 5-7% of income.
-100 units and greater= 3-5% of income.
+50-100 units = around 5-7% of income.
+100 units and greater = 3-5% of income.
 As you can see, the larger the complex, the less expensive it is for management fees.
+The flip side is that you may be paying for payroll on the larger properties.
 Fees vary from market to market, so it is imperative to find the going rate in your market and pay that fee.